Ecampus/tes-xapi/attendance-recipe.markdown

 }
 ```

-### Authority & context.instructor
+### Properties that Apply to All Statements

+#### authority, context.instructor, context.extensions.\<observer - IRI REQUIRED\> (optional)

 The "authority" can be any "agent" (e.g. user, group, system).
 Usually the instructor will be the person (or system) recording attendance.

-In this example *Jeff* is the instructor.
+In this example *Jeff* is the instructor:

 ```js
 "context": {